delagetto-gh/mjolnir/README.md

              Exposes root `POST /` endpoint to register a superhero so they can enter the Bifrost and attempt to wield Mjölnir.

 Mjölnir.Api - The hammer that our heroes wish to yield.
 Exposes only one root `GET /` endpoint.

+> Notes:
+#### Acceptance Tests

+Solution was build using .NET Core in VSCode - as Specflow doesnt yet currently have an official extensinof or VSCode, the next best option is to use their [.NET Core Template](https://www.nuget.org/packages/SpecFlow.Templates.DotNet) and the Cucumber VsCode extension.